 CHOOSING A HEARING AID

-Dr. Wayne will evaluate your hearing in our state of the art facility.
+We will evaluate your hearing in our state-of-the-art facility.
 We will assess together your lifestyle and where your hearing difficulties are.
-Once it is determined that you have hearing loss and you are ready to move forward with better hearing; we will discuss the latest in digital technology always keeping your lifestyle, hearing loss and budget in mind.
+Once it is determined that you have hearing loss and you are ready to move forward with better hearing; our audiologists will discuss the latest in digital technology always keeping your lifestyle, hearing loss and budget in mind.

 Hearing aid aftercare is one of the most important features of purchasing a hearing aid.
 We recall our patients every 6 months to ensure the hearing aids are working efficiently.
 These visits are included for 4 years.